-Hallerangerhaus (1,768 metres above sea level) is a German Alpine Club mountain refuge hut at Kohlerboden and an important base for tours through the Karwendel Mountains, Tirol.
+The Hallerangerhaus (1,768 metres) is a German Alpine Club mountain refuge at Kohlerboden and an important base for walks and hikes through the Karwendel Mountains, Tirol.

-Important mountain refuge hut for tours through the Karwendel Mountains
+Important mountain refuge for walks and hikes through the Karwendel Mountains

-From Scharnitz through the Hinterautal Valley along the Hüttenweg (Hut Trail) take ca. 5 hours; by mountain bike to Kastenalm ca. 1.5 hours followed by another ca. 1.5 hours on foot); from Sankt Magdalena in the Halltal Valley, over Lafatscher Joch (ca. 2.5 hours); from Vomperberg over the Katzenleiter, Vomper Loch and Überschalljoch (ca. 6 hours)
+From Scharnitz through the Hinterautal Valley along the "Hüttenweg" (Hut Trail)in about 5 hours; by mountain bike to Kastenalm 1.5 hours followed by another 1.5 hours on foot; from Sankt Magdalena in the Halltal Valley, via the Lafatscher Joch ridge (2.5 hours); from Vomperberg via Katzenleiter, Vomper Loch and Überschalljoch (6 hours); from top of cable car at Hafelekar (5 hours); from Herrenhäuser buildings in Halltal Valley (2 hours)